 Before you start pruning, examine your crape myrtle closely.
 Decide what kind of shape you want and how much you’ll need to cut off.

 Start by removing any damaged or dead branches.
 Then, remove any lower branches that are thinner than a pencil.
 This lets you get a clearer idea of how you want to trim your crape myrtle.

 Crape myrtles produce multiple trunks.
-You can make fundamental structural changes to your crape myrtle by removing some of these trunks.
+Removing some of these trunks can fundamentally change the structure of your plant.
 Aim to restrict your crape myrtle to three or five main trunks wherever possible.
 When removing a trunk, cut it back as close to the ground as possible.

 Keep your crape myrtle healthy by thinning out the center of the plant.
 Remove any branches that cross over or rub against another branch.
 This promotes good air circulation and allows sunlight to reach the shrub’s interior.